High Risk Family Case Management

 Short Description

-A pilot program that provides nursing assessment, intervention, and service coordination to improve the health, social, educational, and developmental needs of high risk pregnant & postpartum individuals and/or their high risk infants throughout pregnancy and the first one year after birth.
+High Risk Family Case Management (HRFCM) is pilot program that provides nursing assessment, intervention, and service coordination through nurse home visits to improve the health, social, educational, and developmental needs of high-risk pregnant & postpartum individuals and/or their high-risk infants throughout pregnancy and the first one year after birth.
+This is a pilot program.
+The first cohort of the pilot was launched in Peoria County, Madison County and the west side of Chicago community areas in SFY25 through a Notice of Funding Opportunity.
+The NOFO described herein is to launch a second cohort in 3 new geographic areas to begin in SFY26.

 Federal Authorization